 Streets & Sidewalks: $42.35 million (10 projects)

-The proposed projects adhere to the strategic focus areas adopted by the Mayor and the City Council.
+The projects adhere to the strategic focus areas adopted by the Mayor and the City Council.
 The parks and recreation bonds address the strategic focus of promoting a healthy environment and the housing bonds address the strategic focus on creating livable neighborhoods.
 The economic development bonds address the strategic focus on promoting economic vitality and diversity, the bonds for public safety facilities fall under the strategic focus of creating a safe and secure community, and the bonds for streets and sidewalks address the strategic focus on providing quality transportation.

 Full Descriptions of Proposed Projects and Description